DavideTraini/SIGRATE-ViT-XAI/README.md

 This repository can be directly downloaded and executed locally.
 The required libraries are displayed in Section [Requirements](#requirements)

-In the **Implementation** folder we provide a file called **Usage_example.ipynb** where the user can run the cells and visualize insertion AUC, deletion AUC and heatmaps of one or more images.
+In the **Implementation** folder we provide a file called **Usage_example** where the user can run the cells and visualize insertion AUC, deletion AUC and heatmaps of one or more images.
 The code can be used both for ViT and DeiT explaination.
 In addition, this folder contains the following python files:
 - **utils**: contains some functions used for the visualization of AUCs and heatmaps.
-- **feature_extractor.py**: contains the definition of the feature extractor class used by ViT and DeiT models.
+- **feature_extractor**: contains the definition of the feature extractor class used by ViT and DeiT models.
-- **hook.py**: contains the definition of the hook classes used by ViT and DeiT models.
+- **hook**: contains the definition of the hook classes used by ViT and DeiT models.
-- **sigrate.py**: contains the implementation of the model described in the paper.
+- **sigrate**: contains the implementation of the model described in the paper.

 The **imgs_idx** file contains the indexes of the images used for testing our approach, which are selected from the ImageNet 2012 validation dataset.
 To download the dataset you need to login on [ImageNet site](https://image-net.org/challenges/LSVRC/2012/2012-downloads.php) and click on ILSVRC2012, after this download the 'Development kit (Task 1 & 2)', that contains the ground truth labels, and the 'Validation images (all tasks)'.